that's why you also need a (healthy) diet - breaking latest news - Breaking Latest News

 If your only goal is to lose weight, you should focus on foodeven if – it should always be remembered – exercising is very good body and mind (and reduces the risk of getting sick from many diseases).

 What to do then?
 500 fewer calories a day with a lifestyle and healthy foods of the Mediterranean diet will be enough to compensate for a few extra pounds for a person without health problems.
-According to the scientific literature on the subject, people who lose weight gradually are more successful in maintaining it afterwards.
+According to the scientific literature, people who lose weight gradually are more successful in maintaining it afterwards.
 Abs are sculpted in the kitchen, therefore, sooner and more than in the gym.
-Exercise will help you stay healthy and not lose muscle mass along with the pounds.
+The exercise will help to stay healthy and not lose muscle mass together with the kilos.